MPS-Net/MPS-Net_release/README.md

 or

 You can download the required data and the pre-trained MPS-Net model from [here](https://drive.google.com/drive/folders/1YTdq-9vP3E_eGDZXhxbHmxqDY6UIN_Cb?usp=sharing).
-The data directory structure should follow the below hierarchy.
+You need to unzip the contents and the data directory structure should follow the below hierarchy.

 ```
 ${ROOT}